romaninsh/dorm/docs/src/9-associated-entities.md

 Rust never looked so good!

 But hey, that's not all.
-DORM also supports associations between two tables.
+Vantage also supports associations between two tables.
 Keep reading!